 New Grandma and Grandpa Tips: Understanding The 4th Trimester

 Allow me to explain.
 Humans are very immature at birth.
 Baby horses are able to walk, even run, on their first day of life.
 Our newborns, by comparison, need our help even just to…burp.

 Consider their first 3 months as an extension of fetal life, a virtual 4th trimester.
 That’s why our job in caring for babies is to imitate the uterus – a confining space where there’s lots of jiggly motion and sound louder than a vacuum cleaner!

-Try it.
+Try it as first-time grandparents.
 It’s a fantastic way to bond with your grandchild and help out your son or daughter as they find their groove as new parents!

 Did you know?
-Happiest Baby invented SNOO, a smart sleeper that mimics the 4th trimester sensations described here.
+Happiest Baby invented SNOO, a bassinet that mimics the 4th trimester sensations described here.
 It stretches sleep longer to give exhausted moms and dads a little more rest.
-It can’t cook a mean lasagna, but we sometimes joke that SNOO is like an extra set of hands, to help out after Grandma leaves!
+It can’t cook a mean lasagna, but we sometimes joke that SNOO is like an extra set of hands, to help out after the new Grandma leaves!

 Have questions about a Happiest Baby product?
 Our consultants would be happy to help!
 Submit your questions here.

 Disclaimer: The information on our site is NOT medical advice for any specific person or condition.
 It is only meant as general information.
 If you have any medical questions and concerns about your child or yourself, please contact your health provider.